sayzlim/sayzlim.github.io/source/_posts/2013-09-20-contexts-manage-mac-windows.md

 [A2]: http://images.sayzlim.net/2013/09/contexts_search.jpg "Use Contexts Search to filter result"

 Contexts’ main feature is search.
-By utilizing <code>Option+`</code> to access search field, you can find a specific window among hundred of active windows within a few key presses.
+By utilizing <code>Option-`</code> to access search field, you can find a specific window among hundred of active windows within a few key presses.

-There is another shortcut to switch between windows — by using `Option+(Number)`.
+There is another shortcut to switch between windows — by using `Option-[Number]`.
 I don’t use this shortcut because it takes away the ability to type symbols on Mac.
 Some of the keys are pretty common such as ™ and ∞.
 I hope there is a way to assign our own shortcuts, or at least modifiers to avoid keys conflict in future.

 While under development, Contexts can be used for free and purchased for $7.
 That’s half of the original price.
 If you think you need an application to manage windows, Contexts is one of the choice you need to consider.